Meet the Faculty

 Ian Brooks, PhD

-Ian Brooks is an adjunct instructor and an Assistant Professor in the Department of Preventive Medicine and Director of the Office of the Office of Biomedical Informatics at UTHSC.
+Ian Brooks is an adjunct instructor and an Assistant Professor in the Department of Preventive Medicine and the Office of the Office of Biomedical Informatics at UTHSC.
 He has a doctoral degree in molecular genetics.
 Dr. Brooks and his team have developed a suite of powerful informatics tools for UTHSC faculty projects.
 These informatics tools for clinical trials and patient registries can interface with data warehouses and feature customizable tools for highly detailed reporting and visual analytics.
 Dr. Brooks and his group were Laureates of the 25th Annual Computerworld Awards and collaborate actively with multiple research groups at UTHSC and its hospital partners.
 He teaches the MHIM 608 Knowledge Management course.

 Stacy Dorris, MBA, RHIA, CPHQ